 How To Use Beta-Alanine: Train Harder With This Unique Amino Acid!

 If you could train harder and longer, what could you achieve?
-This article contains real information, not science-fiction.
-It's scientific FACT!
+Thanks to scientific research, we have real information to guide us, not science-fiction!

-Exercise physiologists recently made a quantum leap with ground-breaking research on the role of specific performance enhancing supplements.
-At the center of this research is a special type of amino acid called Beta-Alanine (?-Alanine).
+Exercise physiologists recently made a quantum leap with ground-breaking research on the role of specific performance-enhancing supplements.
+At the center of this research is a special type of amino acid called beta-alanine.

-Just like creatine before it, the proof of its efficacy is abundant and very clear cut.
-The studies that show the incredibly powerful effects of ?-Alanine were performed with humans and not data interpolated from rat studies like MOST other new supplements.
+Just like creatine before it, the evidence of its efficacy is abundant.
+The studies that show the incredibly powerful effects of beta-alanine were performed with humans, and not data interpolated from rat studies, unlike many other supplements trials.

-All of this makes ?-Alanine a unique, powerful, clinically proven and very useful addition to practically anyone's supplement program.
-However, the most exciting evidence is that ?-Alanine has exponential synergism with other scientifically proven supplements such as creatine, BCAA's and more.
+Research iindicates that beta-alanine may be a unique, powerful, and very useful addition to practically anyone's supplement program.
+However, the most exciting news is that beta-alanine has exponential synergism with other heavily researched supplements such as creatine and BCAAs.

 Why is this so exciting?
-It is because when stacked and applied correctly, they can produce massive improvements in YOUR performance.
-Get ready because the future of human performance enhancement is here.
+Because if the research is correct, these supplements may produce massive improvements in your performance when stacked and applied correctly.
+Get ready, because the future of human performance enhancement is here.

 What Can Beta-Alanine Do For Me?

-?-alanine is a naturally occurring amino acid that significantly increases strength, lean body mass and muscular endurance by helping manage the pH of the muscle cells.
+Beta-alanine is a naturally occurring amino acid that significantly increases strength, lean body mass and muscular endurance by helping to manage the pH of the muscle cells.

 There is also plenty of evidence to show that it is incredibly synergistic with creatine.
 Therefore, when used/stacked properly, this new supplement can be an amazing tool to help you take your training to new levels, resulting in new personal records and added lean muscle.